 Read more about why ENTSOG was established below.

-ENTSOG's main tasks since its foundation are defined within European Gas Regulation (EC) 715/2009.
-Other subsequent ENTSOG regulatory tasks are included in ENTSOG's Annual Work Programme.
+ENTSOG's main tasks since its foundation in 2009 until 2024 were defined within European Gas Regulation (EC) 715/2009.

 The network codes developed by ENTSOG set out the rules for gas market integration and system operation and development, covering subjects such as capacity allocation, network connection and operational security.
 The process begins with a request from the European Commission (EC) to ACER (Agency for the Cooperation of Energy Regulators) to submit a Framework Guideline.
 ENTSOG then develops the related network code in line with the ACER Framework Guideline, conducting extensive public consultations throughout the development process.
 On the EC's approval, the network code becomes legally binding, being adopted in accordance.